-(This page features 28 book covers in 7 graphics.
+(This page features 28 book covers in seven layouts.
 Please be patient for it to load.)

 One of the pleasures of being a self-publisher is that you have complete control over your book project.
 And no step is more fun or challenging than designing a book cover.

 Whether you want to use a favorite photo, or have only a vague idea of what you want, we've encountered just about every book cover scenario you can think of.

 What makes AuthorImprints different is the planning and book marketing discussion that takes place before beginning work on the design.
 (Note: you are welcome to provide us with a ready-made cover.)

 Below are 28 book cover examples arranged by client goals.
 Every author-client makes the final decision, but every project begins by answering 10 questions.

 One final piece of advice: keep in mind that what you like may not necessarily be what appeals to your reader.
 There are 2 ways to come to terms with this: 1) Study book covers in the category where your book will be sold.
 2) Get the opinion of people who don’t know you.
 See #7, Tiebreak Voting.